freedomofpress/securedrop/docs/test_the_installation.rst

 SSH to both servers over Tor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the Admin Workstation, you should be able to SSH to the App
+On the *Admin Workstation*, you should be able to SSH to the App
 Server and the Monitor Server. ::

    $ ssh app